pjtunstall/stock-exchange-sim/README.md

 ## 0. Brief

+This is a project in the [01 Edu](https://01-edu.org/) system.
+It's an optional extra, at least for us at 01Founders in London, 2024.
+It can be done in any compiled language.
+We chose Go.

 According to the [instructions](https://github.com/01-edu/public/tree/master/subjects/stock-exchange-sim), we need to write a program, `stock`, that takes two command-line arguments.

 This first is the path to a text file, which they call a "configuration file", formatted in a certain way.
 Our program should derive information, from this file, about a project.
 The file will contain a list of resources and quantities of each available at the start of the project; a list of processes with information about which resources they consume, in what quantity, and what products they produce and in what quantity; also, how long each process takes.
 Finally, it will specify the goal of the project, in the form of an item whose production should be "optimized", i.e. maximized.

 The configuration file can also specify that time should be optimized too.
-In the case of non-renewable resources, we take this to mean that time should be minimized given that the maximum amount of the goal should be produced.
+In the case of non-renewable resources, we take this to mean that time should be minimized provided that the maximum amount of the goal is produced.

 Comments in some of the examples suggest the possibility of multiple resources to optimize, but none of the examples actually realize that possibility.
 The line of the examples that cites the goal always has the format `optimize:(<stock_name>)` or `optimize:(time;<stock_name>)`.
 Although the instructions speak of "elements" to optimize, the format they specify is `optimize:(<stock_name>|time)`.
 No indication is given of how one would decide between conflicting goals.
 We could show precedence by the order they're listed in, but, for now, have taken the easier path of assuming only one stock item is to be maximized.

 The second argument is an integer representing the maximum number of seconds the program must take to execute.

 There are two types of task: those that can continue indefinitely thanks to renewable resources, and those that have a finite objective.
-(Given that the number of instances of a task that can be scheduled at once is only limited by resources and precedence relations, time optimization would seem to only trivially relevant when resources are not renewable.)

-Given a configuration file `build.txt`, our program, `stock`, should produce a text file `build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), the statement "No more process duable at", followed by an integer one unit greater than the duration of whole project, and a list of stock (resources and products) left at the end.
+Given a configuration file `build`, our program, `stock`, should produce a text file `build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), the statement "No more process duable at", followed by an integer one unit greater than the duration of whole project, and a list of stock (resources and products) left at the end.

+We should also make a checker that will check the processes listed in a log file and confirm that there are enough resources to perform each task listed at the specified start time.

 ## 1. Setup